-According to Barton, Berlin also had sad memories attached to Christmas Day, as he had lost an infant son on the holiday.
+According to Barton, Berlin also had sad memories of Christmas Day, as he had lost an infant son on the holiday.

 "He said that he visited that son's grave every year on the 25th of December," Barton said.

-Berlin was also well aware of the universal nature of distance and loss, whether it be of loved ones or of times long past, and hoping for a brighter future.
+Berlin was also well aware of the universal nature of distance and loss, whether of loved ones or of times long past, and hoping for a brighter future.

 The canon of culture

-Nearly 80 years have passed since "Holiday Inn" introduced the public to "White Christmas" — a song that has resonated with countless listeners the world over.
+Nearly 80 years have passed since "Holiday Inn" introduced the public to "White Christmas" — a song that has resonated with countless listeners worldwide.

 In 2002, it became one of the first songs added to the Library of Congress’s National Recording Registry.